CollinHeist/CropTop/README.md

 Electrical Characteristics of sensors and power supplies

 #### Creating and Using Data
-How to export, interpret, and use the data CropTop Logs
+How to export, interpret, and use the data CropTop logs